 When you have the file lined up, you need to create a brand new app listing in your Developer Account.
 Here's how to do it:

-• Now select Create Application
+- Now select Create app

-• Click Create
+- Click Create app

 Step 7: Prepare store listing

 Your app listing contains the information necessary for app store optimization (ASO) and provides users with more insights into your app before they download it.

-The mandatory sections are marked with an asterisk (*).
+The Dashboard guides you through all required tasks with a checklist.
+Mandatory items must be completed before your app can go live.
+Completed tasks are marked with a green tick.
 You may need input from a designer and a copywriter, so it's better to start preparing the following materials in advance.

 Product description